irfan-ahmed/lets_explore/README.md

-# lets_explore
+#### Things To Do
-Find things to do in a place
+A simple service that takes a place name as the input and shows things to do at that place.